tpalzkill/IntelligentChatBots/workshops/intelligent-chatbots/LabGuide100.md

 =========================

 ## **Introduction**
 This is the first of several labs that are part of the Oracle Public Cloud Digital Assistant ChatBot workshop.
-This workshop will walk you through the process of creating a chatbot interface that can be intergrated in any number of ways using the Oracle Public Cloud.
+This workshop will walk you through the process of creating a chatbot interface that can be integrated in any number of ways using the Oracle Public Cloud.

 In Oracle's Autonomous Digital Assistant chatbots are called Skills.
 You can think of your Skill as a virtual personal assistant, one that completes a task through a combination of text messages and simple UI elements like select lists.
 While a Skill can open your enterprise to messaging, it's not a replacement for a mobile or web app.
 It instead provides a new channel to existing applications.